Senate Passes Border Security Plan To Prevent Another Shutdown

 The U.S. Senate passed a bipartisan bill on Thursday to avert a second government shutdown, according to Time.
-The bill provides partial funding for barriers along the U.S-Mexico border but doesn’t provide anywhere near the $5.7 billion that Donald Trump demanded and ultimately shut the government down over.
+The bill provides partial funding for barriers along the U.S-Mexico border, but doesn’t provide anywhere near the $5.7 billion that Donald Trump demanded and ultimately shut the government down over.

-The Senate voted overwhelmingly 83-16 to pass the $333 billion spending measure.
+The Senate voted overwhelmingly, 83-16, to pass the $333 billion spending measure.
 The bill is expected to pass the house later tonight, sending it to Trump’s desk for approval, just in time to avert another shutdown.

 Progressive Senators Cory Booker, Kamala Harris, Kirsten Gillibrand, and Elizabeth Warren all voted against the bill.
 Conservative Senators Ted Cruz, Rand Paul, and Mike Lee also voted against it.